valhuber/ApiLogicServer/api_logic_server_cli/docs/Install-Eval.md

 2. Click __Open > Codespaces__ as shown above
 3. You will see an empty project.

-These instructions will continue in Codespaces.
+These instructions will continue in Codespaces in the readme.me (double-click it if it does not open automatically).

 <details markdown>

 &nbsp;

-<summary>What Just Happened</summary>
+<summary>What Is Happening</summary>

 You will now see the template project - open in VSCode, _in the Browser._  But that's just what you _see..._